Baby Growth Spurts

 Growth spurts meaning?
 Growth spurts generally refer to that periods when babies grow up more quickly than as usual, not only in babies, you teenagers also passes through several growth spurts.
 During these periods babies usually put on weight, rise in height rapidly.
-Growth spurts generally seen in the first year of life.
+Baby growth spurts generally seen in the first year of life.
 Most of the babies go through several growth spurts during the first twelve months of his life, usually with some short interval.
-In this article, we will discuss on growth spurts duration and way of handling it.
-Keep reading the article until the end, it will really help you to handle this growth spurts.
+In this article, we will discuss on baby growth spurts duration and way of handling it.
+Keep reading the article until the end, it will really help you to handle this growth spurts in babies.

 What are the signs of baby growth spurts?